aljoscha/pg-bench/README.md

 - `--url, -u`: PostgreSQL connection URL (or use DATABASE_URL env var)
 - `--connections, -n`: Number of connections to open (default: 10)
 - `--duration, -d`: How long to hold connections in seconds (default: 0 = indefinite)
+- `--batch-size, -b`: Number of connections to open in each batch (default: 20)
+- `--batch-pause, -p`: Pause in seconds between batches (default: 0.0, no pause)

 #### Plotting Comparison Results